More about This Topic

 “All counseling sessions shall be confidential.
 The communications in counseling shall not be used in any manner in litigation nor relied upon by any expert appointed by the court or retained by any party.”
 750 ILCS 5/607.6

-I don’t see why a negotiation regarding the best interests of a child could not or should not take place within the confines of a counselor’s office.
+I do not see why a negotiation regarding the best interests of a child could not or should not take place within the confines of a counselor’s office.
 Or a counselor could merely be present during formal negotiations at one of the lawyer’s offices and the confidentiality of a “counseling session” would still apply.

 Financial Settlement Offers And Confidentiality In An Illinois Divorce